 Sooooooo… Stand in the middle of the street in front of your home.
 Turn around and look at your home in comparison to the other homes on your street.
 What do you see?
 How does your home compare?
 Do the flower beds need a refresh, weeding, or mulch?
 Do it!
 Does the front door need painting, a new wreath?
 Ditto!
 What about the mailbox, the driveway, the trim?
 All of these items, and more, contribute to the curb appeal of your home.
 Make your list, check it twice, and get on it!
 For a more thorough list of exterior to-dos click HERE.
 And while you’re at it- don’t forget the back yard and pool area, too.

 PREPARE THE INTERIOR

-Clean!
-A wise agent once told me “Clean equals green”.
+The easiest Tampa real estate advice I can give is to clean!
+A wise agent once told me, “Clean equals green”.
 Another gave me this tip: each of us is comfortable with our own dirt, but anybody else’s is pure filth.
 Seriously, cleaning is one of the 2 most impactful and least expensive activities you can undertake to get your home ready to market.
 Clean like your mother-in-law is coming.
 Clean up (AC vents, fan blades), down (baseboards), clean all around (range hood filter).
 These are just a few items to consider.
 For more cleaning ideas click HERE.

 De-clutter!
 This is the second most impactful and least expensive thing you can do.
 Your goal is to make your home neutral, spacious feeling.
 You want potential buyers to be able to take “emotional ownership” of your home.
 They can’t do that if they can’t see past your very important Hummel collection, or the full wall of family tree photos.
 Take these things down, and pack them up.
 After all, you’re moving.
 Get ahead of the game.
 Clear the decks, and while you’re at it clean off the counters, and the bookshelves.